 Did the Pohnpeians and Marshall Islanders share a history of trade?
 Marshallese has two words for “trade” and one word for “buy”: wia.
 Pohnpeian has four words for “buy,” including the Pohnpeian word net, “to trade.”
 Both languages have borrowed foreign words over the years, but these two terms appear to be indigenous.
 If trading had started during the German or Japanese periods, the islanders would have adopted foreign words.

 These two languages share many words in common.
 Is this because the people had common ancestors?
 Probably, yet we cannot rule out prolonged and consistent contact over the centuries.
 We know that the people to the west of Pohnpei were navigators, and so were the Marshall Islanders.
 You would think that a destination like Nan Madol, built on the edge of the reef, would attract them to Pohnpei’s shores.
-During this period, we also know that the Melanesians, to the west, had developed very sophisticated trading circles consisting of dozens of trading centers and hundreds of miles of open ocean between them.
+During this period, we also know that the Melanesians, to the west, had developed very sophisticated trading circles.
+These consisted of dozens of trading centers and hundreds of miles of open ocean between them.
 I will place this piece of the puzzle for you in later articles.

 Modern-day Pohnpeians and Marshall Islanders do not think of themselves as traders, and I am not one to blame the missionaries for ruining their culture.
 The missionaries had good reason to preach as they did, and the people had good reason to adopt their teachings.
 But I do believe that a trading culture could have been one of the things set aside due to the influence of the missionaries.
 The remnants of Melanesian “big man” culture and its theme of feeding others must have been a strong aspect of the cultures of Pohnpei and the Marshall Islands.
 So the missionary message that it was better to give away than to sell could have been the death knell for whatever barter system prevailed at that time.
 Going back a thousand years prior to the introduction of Western diseases, populations were no doubt much larger.
 Present-day islanders have only a vague idea of what their ancestors’ culture was like back then.
 However, they do have their oral literature, and this reveals a great deal.
 Let’s hope that anyone who still knows Ḷainjin’s complete ikir records it at the museum.
 Too much has been lost.